Code-Institute-Submissions/personal-website/README.md

     - [Free Code Camp](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/)
     - [Mockplus](https://www.mockplus.com/blog/post/web-developer-portfolio)
 - I have used Andre Firchow's CSS percentage circles [here](http://circle.firchow.net/).
-I downloaded the files and used the stylesheet provided, i also put my own CSS within the file so i could add more colours as i needed more than was actually provided.
+I downloaded the files and used the stylesheet provided, I needed to add more color styles as I had a very small selection, Any code i have edited I have moved into my own CSS file `style.css` marked with a comment to let people know where the original code came from.
 - The timeline was sourced from [Best jQuery](https://bestjquery.com/tutorial/timeline/demo50/)
 - Colour palette chosen with the help of [Canva](https://www.canva.com/colors/color-palette-generator/)
 - For the scrollbar styling I used this tutorial from [W3schools](https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp)